 Overall, the boycott backfired.
 Circulation for both newspapers increased, and Hearst purchased other newspapers and insisted on the use of the same techniques in other cities.

 The conservative press was itself not above printing the occasional fantastical story.
 Moreover, within ten years, almost every newspaper in the country began using large headlines for election day editions or illustrations and pictures to contextualize a crisis or celebration.

 Hearst’s and Pulitzer’s newspapers eventually declined in circulation, but not before others had copied their methods.

 The term 'yellow journalism' sourced to comic strip and editorials

 Lore has suggested that the use of a comic strip illustrated by the World’s Richard Felton Outcault entitled “The Yellow Kid” (later poached by the Journal) and used to poke fun at industry, political, and society figures, was the source of the phrase “yellow journalism.”

 Other sources point to a series of critical editorials by Ervin Wardman of the New York Press as coining the phrase after first attempting to stigmatize the practices as “new” and then “nude” journalism — “yellow” had the more sinister, negative connotation Wardman sought.
 Other editors began to use the term in their newspapers in New York, and it eventually spread to Chicago, San Francisco, and other cities by early 1897.

-Supreme Court has set a high bar for public figures who think they've been libeled by press
+Supreme Court has set high bar for determining libel of public figures

 Although modern journalistic standards are arguably as high as they have ever been, some Supreme Court decisions have allowed for criticism, especially of public figures.